How many glasses do you need?

-If you purchase a new pair of everyday glasses, many opticians will offer you an attractive discount on a pair of sunglasses with the same power.
+If you purchase a new pair of everyday glasses, many eye care professionals will offer you an attractive discount on a pair of sunglasses with the same power.
 In next to no time your new sunglass lenses are inserted into your existing sunglass frames.

-3// When glasses become a speciality and offer additional convenience for specific activities.
+3// When glasses are specialized and offer additional convenience for specific activities.

 Helping users of smartphones and other digital devices battle eye fatigue